 EXPLORE conscious sedation dentistry

-At Aquila Dental, Dr. Rich Higgs specializes in sedation dentistry for both adults and children.
+At Aquila Dental, Dr. Richard Higgs specializes in sedation dentistry for both adults and children.
 If you have dental anxiety, are worried about an upcoming dental surgery, or even if your child has too much energy to sit still during a necessary treatment, we can help!